confianceai/Challenge-Welding-Starter-Kit/README.md

 # Welding quality detection challenge starter-kit

-This repository contain a python package containing useful functions to help the challenge users to interact with the datasets.
-We consider in the following sections a dataset as a collection of samples.
-In our challenge, a "sample" is a single image.

 We recall the website of this challenge: https://confianceai.github.io/Welding-Quality-Detection-Challenge/

 For any issues or technical support : please contact challenge.confiance@irt-systemx.fr